kirk91/stats/README.md

 # stats

-stats is a general pkg for metrics.
+stats is a general module for metrics.

 ## Features